roshiajin-kunai/sakkamade.github.io/_posts/2021-02-02-autodoll-extra-2.md

 "Second descendant!
 I want to see her too, Lydia!"

-Whereas Rapha said calmly​, Hinagiku was agitated.
+Whereas Rapha said calmly, Hinagiku was agitated.

 "I guess you will have an opportunity​ to see her someday.
 For Yugg-chan appears be able to invite everyone into her dreams... into her very consciousness."